Spatio-Temporal Pricing for Ridesharing Platforms: A Static CE Mechanism

 \begin{restatable}[Lattice Structure]{lemma}{lemOptPesPlans} Drivers' utility profile $\pi$ among all CE outcomes form a lattice.
 Moreover, for each driver $i \in \driverSet$, $\Phi_{\driverNode_i}$ and $\Psi_{\driverNode_i}$ are equal to utility of driver $i$ in the driver-pessimal and driver-optimal CE plans, respectively. \end{restatable}

-We leave the proof of Lemma~\ref{thm:opt_pes_plans} to Appendix~\ref{appx:proof_lemma_opt_pes_plans}.
-The lattice structure follows from the correspondences between driver utilities, optimal solutions to dual LP \eqref{equ:dual}, and optimal solutions to the dual of the flow LP, and the fact that optimal dual solutions of MCF form a lattice.
-Standard arguments on shortest paths in the residual graph~\cite{ahuja1993network}, and the connection between optimal dual solutions and subgradients (w.r.t. flow boundary conditions), then imply the correspondence between welfare gains/losses and driver pessimal/optimal utilities.
+We leave the proof of this lemma to Appendix~\ref{appx:proof_lemma_opt_pes_plans}.
+The lattice structure follows from the correspondences between driver utilities, the dual LP \eqref{equ:dual}, and the dual of the flow LP, and the fact that optimal dual solutions of MCF form a lattice.
+Standard arguments on shortest paths in the residual graph~\citep{ahuja1993network}, and the connection between optimal dual solutions and subgradients (w.r.t. flow boundary conditions), then imply the correspondence between welfare gains/losses and driver pessimal/optimal utilities.

-Unlike the classical unit-demand assignment problem, where the prices of items and the utilities of buyers both form lattices~\cite{shapley1971assignment}, it is drivers' utilities, and not trip prices or rider utilities that have a lattice structure.
-This is because although the driver-pessimal utilities are unique, the price for a trip under all driver-pessimal plans need not be unique.
-See Section~\ref{sec:discussions} for further a development.